-This letter is to inform you that the School District makes special arrangements for homework assignments for certain students who have "chronic (recurring) health conditions."
-As a result of frequent absences from school because of illness or an accident, \\\\\ may be eligible to receive modified instructional services provided for "students with chronic health conditions."

-A form is enclosed asking your family physician 's certified health professional or nurse practitioner to state how this health condition is affecting school attendance.
+Dear: This letter is to inform you that the School District makes special arrangements for homework assignments for certain students who have "chronic (recurring) health conditions."
+As a result of frequent absences from school because of illness or an accident, may be eligible to receive modified instructional services provided for "students with chronic health conditions."
+A form is enclosed asking your family physician is certified health professional or nurse practitioner to state how this health condition is affecting school attendance.
 If your physician believes the certified health professional or nurse practitioner believes the condition to be "chronic" and anticipates frequent absences for the school year (but fewer than sixty [60] school days, as for homebound services), please ask the physician certified health professional or nurse practitioner to fill out the medical certification form and return it to the school.

-If \\\\\\ is eligible as a "student with a chronic health condition," the school will make sure that you receive homework and contact with a teacher during necessary absences.
+If is eligible as a "student with a chronic health condition," the school will make sure that you receive homework and contact with a teacher during necessary absences.
 The teacher will work out an agreement for homework assignments with you to assure receipt of credit for completed homework.

-If you have any questions, please contact me at \\\\\.
+If you have any questions, please contact me at Sincerely first Click on the changed parts for a detailed description.
+Use the left and right arrow keys to walk through the modifications.